KlymenkoVlad/CourseProject/README.md

-Project from Course without using react, just native js
+Project from Course using native js